P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/tasks-outside-mtd-software.html.md

 If the customer has submitted updates of business income and expenses (self-employment and/or property) through their software for the tax year they opt out of MTD, these updates will be deleted.
 The customer or their agent will receive a warning message to inform them that this is going to happen.
 The total business income and expenses (for the tax year) must then be submitted as part of the customer’s tax return before completing their final declaration.

 If a customer is mandated to be in MTD, they will not be eligible to opt out.
 The opt out service will only be available in HMRC online services for eligible customers.

-## Future development
-The following tasks are scheduled for future development and we will provide more information about them when available:

-- change business details
-- change the amount of a payment on account
-- print a Self Assessment SA302 tax calculation
-- request a budget payment plan
-- request a time to pay
-- provide bank details for future repayments
-- leave MTD as a voluntary customer
-- sign up to MTD as a voluntary customer for those who have previously opted out of MTD